Ginger Goat Hot Sauce (The Original Goat) Review

 There’s smokiness here, too — from the smoked pineapple and the smoked garlic and onion.
 It hits soon after those initial flavors and does a great job balancing out the sweetness from the sugar.

-I don’t get a strong taste of cilantro in this, but you can clearly see the turmeric color, and you’ll get that texture and taste mid-bite.
+I don’t get a strong taste of cilantro in this, but you can clearly see the turmeric color, and you’ll get that texture and taste mid-bite and through the sauce’s finish.

 Overall, it’s a tasty hot sauce, but there’s a lot going on.
 It’s zingy then sweet, tropical then smoky.
 It’s a lot for your tastebuds, even if it balances out surprisingly well.
 I could see how it could be too much for some.

-On the sodium: The Original Ginger Goat Hot Sauce has 25 mg per teaspoon (1% of your daily allowance.)
+On the sodium: The Original Ginger Goat Hot Sauce has 25mg per teaspoon (1% of your daily allowance.)
 That’s not bad at all.
-Really, the incredible depth of the ingredients list outshines any need for abundant salt in Ginger Goat.
+And really, the incredible depth of the ingredients list outshines any need for abundant salt in Ginger Goat.

 Granted, like with any hot sauce, the spiciness of the chili pepper is diluted by the other ingredients.
 And the Carolina Reaper, although among the hottest peppers, is far down the ingredients list here.
 The dilution places Ginger Goat Hot Sauce’s spiciness at roughly 55,000 Scoville heat units.
 That’s just a touch hotter than the heat you could get from a common cayenne pepper (30,000 to 50,000.)
 And it’s inline with Tabasco’s Scorpion Pepper Sauce (50,000 SHU.)